 (Updated for 2018!)
-As a leading stage rental provider in the midwest and the southeast, Performance Staging strives to deliver content that helps educate our customers.
+As a leading stage rental provider in the midwest and the southeast, Production Management One strives to deliver content that helps educate our customers.
 This is one of our most popular posts!

 What defines a stage?
 The simplest definition might be found in the Wikipedia entry entitled, "Stage (theatre)", which we'll refer to throughout this discussion.